Fiji Travel Tips

 Traveling with children

 Fiji is a family-friendly destination.
 Many hotels offer discounts and facilities for children.
-At many large resort hotels, children can stay free if they share a room with their parents and if they don’t require extra bedding.
-Kids also often times eat at a reduced price, and many large resorts have children’s clubs where parents can drop off their offspring, so they can play with other children under the supervision of the hotel staff.
-Resorts that offer this service include Malolo Island Resort, Plantation Island Resort, Bounty Island Sanctuary Resort, Musket Cove Island Resort, Castaway Island Resort and Treasure Island Resort, among many others.
+At many large resort hotels, children can stay free if they share a room with their parents and if they don't require extra bedding.
+Kids also often times eat at a reduced price, and many large resorts have children's clubs where parents can drop off their offspring, so they can play with other children under the supervision of the hotel staff.
+Resorts that offer this service include Malolo Island Resort, Plantation Island Resort, Bounty Island Sanctuary Resort, Musket Cove Island Resort, Amanuca Island Resort, Castaway Island Resort and Treasure Island Resort, among many others.
+However, some upscale resorts that cater to romantic or honeymoon couples don't accept children.

 Women traveling alone